Civil defense in Taiwan: History

 Organized civil defense in Taiwan began during the Japanese colonial period.
 After taking over in 1945, the Chinese Nationalist government inaugurated the Taiwan Province Air Defense Command.
 This organization was primarily responsible for organizing air defense and evacuation.
 In 1949, it was renamed to the Taiwan Province Civil Defense Command.
 In 1973 the responsibility for civil defense shifted from the Ministry of Defense to the Ministry of the Interior with the National Police Agency taking over the civil defense infrastructure.

 In 2022, Taiwanese civil defense units had 420,000 registered volunteers.

 In 2023 training shifted to more of a wartime focus with 70% of exercises dedicated to wartime scenarios and 30% of exercises dedicated to natural disaster scenarios.
 It had previously been a 50–50 split.

 In 2024 the Whole-of-Society Defense Resilience Committee was inaugurated.
 The committee's purpose is to organize and standardize civil defense efforts across Taiwan taking a whole-of-society approach to the problem.

 The committee held their first tabletop exercise in December 2024 and their first physical exercise in March 2025.
 The March exercise involved 1,500 people and was overseen by Taiwanese President William Lai.

 The National Climate Change Response Committee and the Healthy Taiwan Promotion Committee which were launched around the same period can be seen as other initiatives to enhance national security and social resilience.

 Civil defense organizations in Taiwan have been inspired by Ukrainian resistance to Russian invasion and have incorporated lessons learned in Ukraine into their own training.

+In July 2026, Taiwan announced that it would deliberately slow mobile internet service during annual civil-defence drills in August, marking the first such test in the country.
+The 30-minute exercises were planned for 14 cities and counties in northern and central Taiwan, covering areas containing about 70% of the population, while essential services such as emergency calls, traffic signals and automated teller machines would remain unaffected.